 Reviews of Some of the Best Yoga Towels

-The Yogitoes Skidless Premium costs a bit more than many other towels, but the quality of the product is well worth spending the extra money.
-As an added bonus, this towel is available in more than two dozen colors, including such unusual shades as tie-dye, guava, kiwi, sand, stone, and groovy sway.
+The Yogitoes Skidless Premium costs more than many other towels, but the quality of the product is well worth spending the extra money.
+As an added bonus, this towel is available in more than two dozen colors, including such unusual shades as Chakra Print, River Gold, Stained Glass, and Groovy Playa.
 Read our full review of the Yogitoes Skidless.

 The eQua absorbs perspiration from your face and hands quickly.
 It’s soft, thick, and specially designed to dry fast and to keep odors under control.
 All of this product’s colors have exotic names, including thrive, midnight, magic, thunder, embrace, and verve.